Need help planning your degree? Check out these 10 tips from your Arts advisors

 How to choose your major

 “Choosing your major might seem like a huge decision, and that’s totally valid!
 It will definitely take up a significant portion of your credit requirements, meaning you’ll be taking a lot of courses in that subject.
 I suggest trying to balance practicality with interest.
-Because you’re going to be spending so much time in this discipline, make sure you’re choosing something you really enjoy and that you see a future for yourself in.
+Since you’ll be spending so much time in this discipline, make sure it’s something you actually enjoy and can see a future for yourself in.
 I majored in English Literature because I knew I would enjoy it and knew I would likely do well in it.
-I was able to maintain a high GPA and gained an abundance of reading and writing skills that helped me get into law school.”
+I earned a high GPA and gained an abundance of reading and writing skills that helped me get into law school.”

 How to declare a major